-Leigh Day has agreed to handle the claim and Tim Buley QC and Alex Shattock Junior counsel of Landmark Chambers are to represent Bioabundance.
+Solictors Leigh Day took on the action, with barristers from Landmark Chambers.
 Both have impressive track records in environmental and planning law.

-Although only 20-30% of judicial reviews in planning are successful, the lawyers believe that Bioabundance has a reasonable case.
+Although only 20-30% of judicial reviews in planning are successful, the lawyers believed that Bioabundance had a reasonable case.

-This is a pioneering action by Bioabundance, and our last chance to put our environment before housebuilder profit in South Oxfordshire.
+This ws a pioneering action by Bioabundance, and our last chance to put our environment before housebuilder profit in South Oxfordshire.

 Lead: Sue Roberts

 Concrete or Critters?
 How Unneeded New Housing is Stealing our Future

 This Bioabundance webinar (2nd June 2021) features two talks of 20 minutes each, and a Q&A session